aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	* for the database password, use ***`Corp123!`*** and click **Next**

 		> Note: you can specify a different password here if you prefer.
-However, if you do, you would later need to change the lambda function code in module-0D to use the password you specified. `src/app/dbUtils.js`
+However, the password must be at least 8 character long.
+And if you do this, you would later need to change the lambda function code in module-0D to use the password you specified in the `src/app/dbUtils.js` file.

 1. In the **Step 3:Configure stack options** page, accept the default configurations and click **Next**
 1. Review the configuration and click **Create stack**